 Keep the “Freshman 15” at bay by staying active.
 The Student Recreation Center features an indoor fitness center, olympic-sized swimming pool and track, basketball and volleyball courts.
 All students are welcome - free of charge - for the entire school year (excluding holidays).

 Our Leach Theatre hosts over 100 shows a year - many of them free to students.
 Past shows have ranged from Broadway productions like “Mamma Mia!” and “Dreamgirls,” to concerts by Grammy award-winning artists and chart toppers like Phillip Phillips, Ladysmith Black Mambazo and Arlo Guthrie, to top comedy acts like Bo Burnham.
-Our music and theatre programs also perform there throughout the year, and every semester, you can catch a diverse array of movies through the free film series.
+Our music and theatre programs also perform there throughout the year.

 You might hear anything at anytime on KMNR 89.7 FM, our free format college radio station.
 The station’s DJs host a variety of shows at all hours of the day, stretching all genres of music - from rap to rockabilly, blues to bluegrass, and hard rock to EDM.
 Completely run and staffed by student volunteers, every semester KMNR looks for new student talent to join its ranks of DJs, outreach and production staff and awesome people.
 And be on the lookout for annual concerts and events hosted by the station and open to all students, including Freaker’s Ball and Masquerave.